MrChico/blog/public/notes/interesting/AI.md

 from time to time.
 Starting many different projects at once, trying to save and document all progress as much as possible.
 On a personal level this behavior is something I seem to want to suppress.
 I feel a lot that made my life more tedious than it could have been is because of this behavior.
-The behavior, I know realize,  is to not deliver, to finish a project, to follow through.
+The behavior, I now realize,  is to not deliver, to finish a project, to follow through.
 However, the point here is to not focus on those thoughts but to actually completely experience how following my curiosity turns out.
 I am on vacation and thusly I may experience with these matters without shame.